msi-ris/Tutorials/rnaseq_cmd.md

 balancing insight and practical limitations.
 A good analytical workflow can help make sure that you get the most value out of your data.

+### 6.2: How Much Sequence Data to Collect
+See UMGC recommendations here.

+### 6.3: Analytical Workflow Considerations
 There are a few additional concerns for RNAseq experiments:

 1. Be careful with data from public sources